 Connecting to your Xbox One

-On your PC or tablet, locate the Xbox app by typing “Xbox” into the same Cortana-based search bar you used to find and update your settings.
-The app will then sign into Xbox Live using the Microsoft account you used on your Windows 10 device.
+On your PC or tablet, locate the Xbox app by clicking the Start button to access the tile-based Start Menu, which is generally where Microsoft places the app in Windows 10.
+If it’s not there, type “Xbox” into the same Cortana-based search bar you used to find and update your settings.
+The app will then sign into Xbox Live using the Microsoft Account credentials you used on your Windows 10 device.

-Afterward, make sure the Gamertag in the Xbox app matches that of your Xbox One console and select Connection toward the bottom of the left side panel.
+Afterward, make sure the Gamertag in the Xbox app matches that of your Xbox One console, and select Connection toward the bottom of the left-hand panel.
 You should see an icon that depicts an Xbox One with waves protruding from it.
 A new screen will then open, prompting you to Add a device.
 If it lists your Xbox One console, select Connect.
-Otherwise, you’ll have to manually enter its IP address in the corresponding location.
+Otherwise, you’ll have to manually enter the IP address in the corresponding location.

 In the event that this is necessary, your console’s IP address can be found in Settings > Network > Advanced Settings.